Azure/azure-event-hubs/samples/DotNet/GeoDRClient/readme.md

 For deleting an alias, that contains information about the primary-secondary pairing

 *	GetConnectionStrings
-In a Geo DR enabled namespace, the Event Hubs can be accessed only via the alias.
+In a Geo DR enabled namespace, the Event Hubs should be accessed only via the alias.
 This is because, the alias can point to either the primary event hub or the failed over event hub.
 This way, the user does not have to adjust the connection strings in his/her apps to point to a different event hub in the case of a failover.

 Examples
 *	EventHubsGeoDRManagementSample.exe CreatePairing GeoDRSampleConfig.json